 For information: 401-769-0800 or visit them on the web at athenahealthcare.com/oakland .

 The North Smithfield Public Library, 20 Main St, Slatersville, will show Mel Brooks' “Young Frankenstein,” rated PG.
 Bring a snack.
 Call 401-767-2780.

 12:00 pm to 3:00 pm

-The Scottish fiddle duo will perform at the Blackstone River Theatre, 549 Broad St., Cumberland.
-Admission is $22 in advance and $26 on the day of the show.
-For reservations, call 401-725-9272 or visit www.riverfolk.org for information.
+presents an evening of Irish traditional music at Blackstone River Theatre, 549 Broad St., Cumberland.
+He will be joined by flute player Jimmy Noonan.
+Admission is $15 in advance and $18 on the day of the show.
+For reservations or information, call Blackstone River Theatre at 401-725-9272.